onehaitao/distant-supervised-relation-extraction/README.md

 <img src="./pr_cnn.png" alt="pr_cnn" style="zoom:75%;" />
 <img src="./pr_pcnn.png" alt="pr_pcnn" style="zoom:75%;" />

+The training log can be seen in `train.log`.

 *Note*:
 * Some settings may be different from those mentioned in the paper.